Kappa Alpha Psi: History

-During this time there were very few African-American students at the majority white campus at Bloomington, Indiana and they were a small minority due to the era of the Jim Crow laws.
+During this time there were very few African-American students at the majority-white campus at Bloomington, Indiana, and they were a small minority due to the era of the Jim Crow laws.
 Many African-American students rarely saw each other on campus and were discouraged or prohibited from attending student functions and extracurricular activities by white college administrators and fellow students.
-African-American students were denied membership on athletic teams with the exception of track and field.
+African-American students were denied membership in athletic teams except track and field.
 The racial prejudice and discrimination encountered by the founders strengthened their bond of friendship and growing interest in starting a social group.

 By 1913, the fraternity expanded with the second undergraduate chapter opened at the University of Illinois—Beta chapter; then the University of Iowa—Gamma chapter.
-After this, Kappa Alpha Psi chartered undergraduate chapters on Black college campuses at Wilberforce University—Delta chapter, and Lincoln University (Pennsylvania)—Epsilon chapter.
+In 1915, Kappa Alpha Psi chartered undergraduate chapters on Black college campuses at Wilberforce University—Delta chapter, and Lincoln University (Pennsylvania)—Epsilon chapter.
 In 1920, Xi chapter was chartered at Howard University.
 In 1921, the fraternity installed the Omicron chapter at Columbia University, its first at an Ivy League university.
 The fraternity's first chapter in the South was established in 1921 at Morehouse College – Pi chapter.
 The first chapter in the West was established in 1923 at University of California, Los Angeles – Upsilon chapter.
 Kappa Alpha Psi expanded through the Midwest, South, and West at both white and black colleges.

 Some believe the Greek letters Kappa Alpha Nu were chosen as a tribute to Alpha Kappa Nu, but the name became an ethnic slur among racist factions.
 Founder Elder Watson Diggs, while observing a young initiate compete in a track meet, overheard fans referring to the member as a "kappa alpha nig", and a campaign to rename the fraternity ensued.
 The resolution to rename the group was adopted in December 1914, and the fraternity states, "the name acquired a distinctive Greek letter symbol and KAPPA ALPHA PSI thereby became a Greek letter Fraternity in every sense of the designation."
 Kappa Alpha Psi has been the official name since April 15, 1915.

-In 1947, at the Los Angeles Conclave, the National Silhouettes of Kappa Alpha Psi were established as an auxiliary group, which membership comprises wives or widows of fraternity members.
+In 1947, at the Los Angeles Conclave, the National Silhouettes of Kappa Alpha Psi were established as an auxiliary group, whose membership comprises wives or widows of fraternity members.
 In 1980, the Silhouettes were officially recognized and granted a seat on the board of directors of the Kappa Alpha Psi Foundation.
 Silhouettes provide support and assistance for the activities of Kappa Alpha Psi at the Grand chapter, province and local levels.

+Kappa Alpha Psi is a member of the National Pan-Hellenic Council (NPHC) and the North American Interfraternity Conference (NIC).
+It has over 150,000 members and is divided into twelve provinces (districts/regions), with each chapter under the aegis of a province.